×

 "Expats in Panama City often find the language barrier to be one of the most challenging aspects of the local culture.
 Additionally, the city's hot and humid climate can be difficult to adjust to.
 Expats may also find it difficult to navigate the city's complex bureaucracy and to understand the local customs and traditions.
 Furthermore, the cost of living in Panama City can be high, making it difficult for expats to find affordable housing and other necessities," said one person in Panama City.

 "For me it has been difficult to learn the language at my age.
 I try, I make my mistakes, but I am determined and so amazed at what is possible when you want something bad enough.
-To not learn the language is to miss out on so much," remarked one foreigner who made the move to Panama City.
+To not learn the language is to miss out on so much," said one expat who made the move to Panama City.

 What residency documents or visas did I need if I will be in Panama City for a while?

-"Pensionado which relatively easy to obtain. costs about 1700 dollars for a couple," said one expat in Panama City.
+"Pensionado which relatively easy to obtain. costs about 1700 dollars for a couple," said one person in Panama City.

 Connect